-As part of the commitment to preserve the scale, well-being, and character of Noe Valley, NNC does far more that just help neighbors address monster houses, "McMansions," starter castles, and trophy homes.
-We also take a long view on City and State planning proposals to ensure that the best interests of Noe Valley are considered.
-Here are some of the current issues and initiatives meriting scrutiny.
+As part of the commitment to preserve the scale, well-being, and character of Noe Valley, NNC does far more than just help neighbors address monster houses, "McMansions," starter castles, and trophy homes.
+We also take a long view on City and State planning proposals to ensure that the best interests of Noe Valley and San Francisco are considered.
+Senate Bill 827 and reforming demolition controls are two of the current issues and initiatives meriting scrutiny.

 New legislation, Senate Bill 827 (proposed by State Senator Scott Wiener), would allow 5- to 9-story buildings with as many units as can be fit in the building envelope anywhere in the City that is near a frequently served bus or trolley line.

 - Allow a developer to jam in as many units on a lot as can be fit – horizontally and vertically.

 - Take away your voice in neighborhood planning.

 If passed, Senate Bill 827 also would: